 Unlike the carotenoids, anthocyanin production increases dramatically with autumn.
 This protects the leaf, prolonging its life on the tree through the Autumn season, and also provides the beautiful red color to the leaf.

-Flavonols, a part of the flavonoid protein family, are always present in leaves, and also contribute to the yellow color of egg yolks.
-While always present in leaves, it’s not seen until the production of Chlorophyll begins to slow.
+Flavonols, a part of the flavonoid family, are always present in leaves, and also contribute to the yellow color of egg yolks.
+While always present in leaves, it’s not seen until the production of Chlorophyll stops and Chlorophyll is broken down into other compounds.

 Autumn is a second spring when every leaf is a flower.- ALBERT CAMUS

 Why do leaves fall?

 The beauty of nature is sometimes found in the profound ‘intelligence’ it exudes.
 Perennials, which includes trees, must protect themselves in order to get through the harsh, freezing temperatures of winter.
 If trees did not shed their leaves, their soft vegetation would certainly freeze during winter time, damaging and, no doubt, killing the tree.

 In order to cope with the grueling winter temperatures, trees slowly close off the veins that carry water and nutrients to and from the leaves with a layer of new cells that form at the base of the leaf stem, protecting the limbs and body of the tree.
 Once the process of new cell creation is complete, water and nutrients no longer flow to and fro from the leaf - this enables the leaf to die and weaken at the stem, eventually falling gracefully to the ground.

 I trust in nature for the stable laws of beauty and utility.
 Spring shall plant and autumn garner to the end of time.- ROBERT BROWNING